 Bill Schuette is the 53rd Attorney General for the State of Michigan.
 Bill and his wife Cynthia reside in their hometown of Midland, Michigan and are the parents of two children, daughter Heidi and son Bill.
 He was first elected as Attorney General in 2010 and was re-elected to a second term on November 4, 2014.

 From the beginning, Bill Schuette has been a powerful Voice for Victims.
 He formed the Michigan Commission on Human Trafficking and engineered the plan to fund the testing of thousands of long-abandoned DNA evidence boxes to provide justice to victims of sexual assault.

 As a Voice for the Constitution, Schuette successfully defended Michigan’s Constitution before the United States Supreme Court, protecting equal treatment in admissions to our state’s public universities.
 He also defended the pensions of Michigan’s police and firefighters during Detroit’s historic bankruptcy.

-Cynthia and Bill Schuette created the Michigan Harvest Gathering, a food and fund drive to benefit Michigan's food banks.
-Since 1991, the Michigan Harvest Gathering has raised nearly $10 million and collected 10 million pounds of food.
+Cynthia and Bill Schuette created the Michigan Harvest Gathering, a food and fund drive to benefit Michigan’s food banks.
+Since 1991, the Michigan Harvest Gathering has raised more than $10 million and collected nearly 10 million pounds of food.